vitran96/Lost-Island/README.md

 # Lost-Island
 ## Import project to Game Maker
-To see the code, please install Game Maker Studio 2 from .[Yoyo Games].(https://www.yoyogames.com/).
+To see the code, please install Game Maker Studio 2 from [Yoyo Games](https://www.yoyogames.com/).
 Then, clone this repository and run Lost-Island.yyp

 ## Control